Existence and uniqueness of dynamic evolutions for a one-dimensional debonding model with damping: Principles leading the debonding growth

 \subsection{Dynamic energy release rate}

-The notion of dynamic energy release has been developed in the framework of Fracture Mechanics to measure the amount of energy spent by the crack growth (see~\cite{Fre90} for more informations); it is defined as the opposite of the derivative of the energy with respect to the measure of the evolved crack.
+The notion of dynamic energy release has been developed in the framework of Fracture Mechanics to measure the amount of energy spent by the growth of the crack (see~\cite{Fre90} for more information); it is defined as the opposite of the derivative of the energy with respect to the measure of the evolved crack.
 To define it in the context of our debonding model we argue as in~\cite{DMLazNar16}: we fix $\bar t>0$ and we consider a function $\tilde{w}\in \widetilde H^1(0,+\infty)$ and a function $\tilde\ell\colon [0,+\infty) \to [\ell_0,+\infty)$ satisfying \eqref{ellea}~and~\eqref{ellemin}, and such that

 Let $u$ and $\tilde u$ be the solutions to problem \eqref{problem1} corresponding to $\ell$, $u_0$, $u_1$, $w$ and $\tilde\ell$, $u_0$, $u_1$, $\tilde w$, respectively, and for $t\in[0,+\infty)$ let us consider: